Are book titles important?

 Sita loves Rajesh

 If a title is so important, then the next question is how to write the perfect book title that will attract a reader to pick up your book?

 Here are Top 11 Book Title Ideas to enhance the appeal of your book

-- Think about the genre: If your question is how to write the perfect book title?
+- If your question is how to write the perfect book title?
 The way to start is by understanding that the book’s genre will influence a book title.
-If the genre is romance, the book title can be – ‘Cannot live without you’ or ‘Call me by your name’.
+If the genre is romance, a book title can be – ‘Cannot live without you’ or ‘Call me by your name’.
 A non-fiction book which studies relationships, including love, will need to have a markedly different title so that, at first glance, a reader can understand that the book is non-fiction.
 A title can be –

 - A study of relationships that survive (title)– factors that determine the kind of relationship you will develop (subtitle)